mdang/ga-lessons/events-and-event-handling/LESSON.md

 </html>
 ```

+#### Event Objects

+Browsers which follow W3C standards always pass the event object as the first argument for the handler.

 Canceling default actions in events (preventDefault, stopPropagation)

 **I Do**
 Demonstrate preventing the default action from taking place

-Browsers which follow W3C standards always pass the event object as the first argument for the handler.

 - Using ```e.preventDefault()``` does not keep events from bubbling up
 - Using ```e.stopImmediatePropagation()``` DOES keep events from bubbling up